pingcap-inc/tidb2dw/README.md

 ## replicate incremental data from TiDB to Snowflake

 > **Warning**
 > We do not support ddl replication yet.
+Any ddl operation will cause the incremental replication stop.
+You need to manually run the DDL on target table and then restart the incremental replication.
-Any ddl operation may cause data loss.
+> Restart incremental replication without manually runing DDL on target table may cause data loss.

 ```bash
 # create a change feed